 Human life is full of tricky situations.
 Difficult choices are to be made, including choosing between what to believe and what not to.
 We often disagree with other’s points of view on the solution to a particular problem due to the subjective nature of human judgment and the capability to look at the same situation from different angles.
 The mechanism through which we are able to move beyond individualistic notions to establish fact is called Logical Reasoning (LR).

 The word “logic” has an important role here in ascertaining what is more credible and which reasoning is sound.
 It is not always about finding the ‘truth’.
 Logic’s prime interest is which fact can be established, using the most appropriate strand of reasoning supported by the most sensible argument.
-For example, if we are discussing about the direction from which the sun rises, we have facts in favor of east, than any other direction.
-Assuming, at a later stage, we get proof substantiating south, we become liable to turn our reasoning towards south.
-Hence, logic is a tool used to find the strength of an argument put forward in favor of or against something.
+For example, if we are discussing the direction from which the sun rises, we have facts in favour of the east, than any other direction.
+Assuming, at a later stage, we get proof substantiating the south, we become liable to turn our reasoning towards the south.
+Hence, logic is a tool used to find the strength of an argument put forward in favour of or against something.

-The key topics which you should be well versed in, when it comes to the LR Section of CAT are: Clocks, calendars, binary logic, seating arrangement, blood relations, logical sequence, assumption, premise, conclusion, linear and matrix arrangement.
-These will test your logical AND mathematical.
-In the computer-based test for CAT 2016, the Logical Reasoning section will be a part of DI-LR (Data Interpretation-Logical Reasoning) section in CAT comprising of 32 questions.
+The key topics in which you should be well versed when it comes to the LR Section of CAT are Clocks, calendars, binary logic, seating arrangement, blood relations, logical sequence, assumption, premise, conclusion, linear and matrix arrangement.
+These will test your logic AND mathematical skills.
+In the computer-based test for CAT 2016, the Logical Reasoning section will be a part of the DI-LR (Data Interpretation-Logical Reasoning) section in CAT comprising of 32 questions.